harishkesari/IonicNativeEcommerceZoomIn/README.md

     When double click on image.
 It navigates to  native gallery image zoom in. <br>
  It supports: <br>
  -> Selecting the random images from row and display in gallery block. <br>
- -> Pinch to zoom to max level of image resolutions. <br>
+ -> Pinch to zoom upto max level of image resolutions. <br>
  -> Gallery boxes. <br>